portiaAI/portia-agent-examples/vehicle-assistance-agent/README.md

-# DVLA Chat Agent
+# Vehicle Assistance Chat Agent

 ## Introduction

-This example demonstrates how to create a specialized chat interface for a DVLA (Driver and Vehicle Licensing Agency) agent using Portia AI and Streamlit.
-The agent focuses on three specific DVLA services: instructions and how-to queries, driving license applications, and vehicle tax payments.
+This example demonstrates how to create a specialized chat interface for a Vehicle Assistance agent using Portia AI and Streamlit.
+The agent focuses on three specific vehicle assistance services: instructions and how-to queries, driving license applications, and vehicle tax payments.
 It demonstrates key features of the [Portia SDK](https://github.com/portiaAI/portia-sdk-python) including intelligent query classification, structured data collection, and interactive clarifications.

 ## Prerequisites